How to Quit Vaping: Complete Guide

 NRT Crossover

-You can switch from your vape to nicotine replacement therapy products — patches, gum, or lozenges — and then taper off those.
+You can switch from your vape to nicotine replacement therapy products, patches, gum, or lozenges, and then taper off those.
 This breaks the hand-to-device habit while still managing the nicotine withdrawal.

 A study in the New England Journal of Medicine found that NRT significantly improves quit rates for e-cigarette users, just as it does for cigarette smokers.
-Many doctors recommend combining a patch (for steady, baseline nicotine) with gum or lozenges (for acute cravings).
+Many doctors recommend combining a patch (for steady baseline nicotine) with gum or lozenges (for acute cravings).

 Cold Turkey

 Some people just want to rip the bandage off.
-If that’s your style, respect to you — but go in prepared.
-Cold turkey from high-nicotine vaping means intense withdrawal for 3-7 days.
-You’ll need strong coping strategies and support in place.
-The success rate for unassisted cold turkey is low (around 5-7%), but it jumps significantly when combined with counseling or support programs.
+If that’s your style, go in prepared.
+Cold turkey from high-nicotine vaping means intense withdrawal for 3-7 days, so you’ll need strong coping strategies and support in place.

 Prescription Medications